Acharya-Keerthana/Web-Automation-using-NLP/README.md

-# Car Rental Automation Testing
+# Car Rental Automation Testing Using NLP

 An intelligent automation testing framework that uses AI to convert natural language commands into automated browser actions for testing a car rental website.
 The system combines Ollama AI model with Playwright for seamless test automation.